MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/how-to-view-sql-statement-configuration-manager-reports.md

 manager: dougeby
 ---

-# How to View the SQL Statement for Configuration Manager Reports
+# How to view the SQL statement for Configuration Manager reports

 Reports in Configuration Manager can be based on simple SQL statements or very complex ones that prompt the user for information, join several Microsoft SQL Server views, and use filters to limit the results.
 Use the following procedure to find out what SQL statement is used in a Configuration Manager report.